 And then housemate Ben brought in the tree.
 He dragged the rather ragged clump of branches in from the bushland behind our house and decorated them with donated baubles.
 At the sight of this traditional decoration, adapted to our current environment, I slid into tears.

 It was the simplest gesture, a heart-felt effort to instill a bit of cheer into our living space.
-And in my wallowing mood, I hated it – so different from my Black Hills hand-chopped Pine.
+And in my wallowing mood, I hated it – so different from my Black Hills hand-chopped pine tree.

 On December 25th, I learned that making the most of a place simply means allowing it to be.
 Choosing neutrality over dislike, and trying not to paint the town black- however much you want to.